 Welcome to the Collingswood Fire Department's official website.
 This website was established to better serve our residents, visitors and merchants.
 The information displayed on this site was created to give you better access and transparency into our department and services.
 It is also an avenue to get useful information to protect you and your family.
 Please explore the website and don't hesitate to contact us with your questions or concerns.
-Also, we encourage you to sign our guest book.
+Also, we encourage you to sign our guest book and join our Facebook and Twitter accounts.
 Thank you for visiting collingswoodfire.com.Keith A. Davis Jr.Chief of Department

 Sunday, July 27, 2014